ANU-RSES-Education/EMSC-4033-2023/ProjectPlans/ProjectPlan_u7519655/ProjectPlanner.md

 _Give more details on the scientific problem that you are working on and how this project will advance the discipline or help with your own research.
 (Where applicable, describe how people have been achieving this goal up to now, talk about existing packages, their limitations, whether you can generalise something to help other people use your code)._

+This project aims to use the world water isotope data that has already been generated to build a library of water isotope distribution in Australia situation.
+The university of Utah has already done this for every continent and divided this in every month, but I want to do this just in Australia and add more parameters.

 ## Resources & Timeline